-Crustacean chivalry: Males will often guard a female who is preparing to molt, by holding her under his abdomen.
+Crustacean chivalry: a male crab will often guard a female who is preparing to molt, by holding her under his abdomen.

 NorCal is missing out: 85-90% of the commercial rock crab landings are in southern California, because the Dungeness crab is the fishery focus in northern California.

-- Distinguished by their broad carapaces (outer shell) and claws
+- Distinguished by its broad carapaces (outer shell) and claws.

 - These crabs grow to different sizes, but rarely exceed 20 cm (8”) in width.

-- Grow in steps, molting the external shell at each step .
+- This crab grows in steps, molting the external shell at each step.

-- Are commonly found in rocky substrates, except for the yellow rock crab which lives on sandy bottoms .
+- Commonly found in rocky substrates, except for the yellow rock crab which lives on sandy bottoms.

-- Act as predators and scavengers, using their claws to feed on shelled animals such as snails and clams
+- Acts as predator and scavenger, using its claws to feed on shelled animals such as snails and clams.

-- As juveniles they are prey to commercial fishes and invertebrates like octopus .
+- As a juvenile, it is prey to commercial fishes and invertebrates like octopus.